marcondesgio/marcondesgio/README.md

 ### 🌷 duni

-**DUNI** is one of my current personal projects — a space where I'm combining my passion for **technology, design and product development**.
+**duni** is one of my current personal projects — a space where I'm combining my passion for **technology, design and product development**.

 I'm currently exploring: